labasfrane/expense-tracker/README.md

 # Cash-Track

 This is web application where you can save and follow your expenses.

+Application is currently work in progress.
+Check out code to see daily updates!

 # Screenshot